HOW TO RECOGNIZE WHEN YOU CAN STOP MOWING

 As fall gradually transitions to winter, homeowners may wonder when to stop mowing their lawns.
 Each lawn is different, and when to stop mowing may depend on a host of factors, including local climate and the type of turf.
 In addition to climate and turf, homeowners can keep an eye on these conditions to determine when the time is right to put their mowers away for the winter.

-- Frost: Warm-season grasses typically go dormant after a couple of significant frosts.
+Warm-season grasses typically go dormant after a couple of significant frosts.
 Homeowners can jot down each frost during fall.
 Frosts are most noticeable in the early morning hours, so be sure to check lawn conditions each morning as the weather begins to grow cold.
 Frost may be noticeable without even going outside, but homeowners may need to go outside to check on chilly mornings or on days when the previous night was especially cold.
 If you must go outside, stay off the grass to protect it.
 Two or three frosts might be enough to make warm-season grasses go dormant for the winter.
 Cool-season grasses may keep growing and require mowing even after a few touches of frost, so it’s imperative that homeowners determine which type of grass is in their yards.

-- Soil temperature: If it’s hard to determine if frosts have occurred, homeowners can try checking the temperature of their soil to decide if they need to keep mowing.
+If it’s hard to determine if frosts have occurred, homeowners can try checking the temperature of their soil to decide if they need to keep mowing.
 The lawn care experts at Pennington recommend homeowners continue mowing warm-season grasses so long as they keep growing.
 Lawns may not grow as quickly in fall as they do in spring or summer, and growth may not be as visible to the naked eye during this time of year as it is at other times.
 Homeowners can routinely check soil temperature to determine if their grasses have stopped growing.
 Warm-season grasses tend to stop growing once the soil temperature is consistently at 55° F or below, while cool-season grasses tend to stop when temperatures are 45° F or lower.

-- Falling leaves: Leaf littered lawns have long been a barometer used by homeowners to determine if they need to keep mowing their lawns.
+Leaf-littered lawns have long been a barometer used by homeowners to determine if they need to keep mowing their lawns.
 That’s not necessarily a reliable metric, as grass can still keep growing even if leaves have been falling for weeks.
 In addition, using a mulching mower when leaves begin falling is a great way to provide the lawn with nutrients it can use throughout the winter.
 Some trees shed their leaves more quickly than others, but it’s a good rule of thumb that lawns will need to keep being mowed if trees are still retaining more than half their leaves.

 A host of factors can help homeowners determine when it’s safe to put their mowers away for the winter.
 When you finally are ready to store your mower, be sure any broken parts are replaced and either drain the gas or add a stabilizer to ensure an easy start next season.
+Many of these parts can be found at The ROP Shop.